tauraamui/lilly/README.md

 	or build and run with `clockwork run`

 You can see what other tasks are available to run with `clockwork --tasks`

-# The Rationale
-### Inclusive Functionality
-We have set out to create an editor that encompasses the fundamental capabilities expected by users, rendering it a compelling choice as a Vim/Neovim alternative.
-Our emphasis is on streamlining the editing process without the necessity of configuring numerous plugins – our core features aim to fulfill these needs.

-### Simplified User Experience
-The intricacies of Lua plugins can be daunting for newcomers and even pose a management challenge for seasoned users.
-Our editor simplifies the user experience by removing the requirement for extensive plugin management.
-It offers an approachable and intuitive platform, eliminating the complexities that often accompany plugin management.

-### Performance Enhancement
-Our editor is optimized to offer improved performance, particularly when handling extensive files.
-It is engineered for speed and responsiveness, designed to enhance your editing efficiency.

-### VIM-Like Experience
-We've crafted the editor to deliver a VIM-like experience, preserving the functionalities that VIM users appreciate.
-The difference lies in the absence of reliance on a multifaceted ecosystem – our editor consolidates these features within a unified framework.

-Transition to our text editor to explore an alternative that is rooted in functionality, accessibility, and performance.

 ### Not convinced?